Walking in Provence

 Most of Provence has a Mediterranean climate, characterized by hot, dry summers, mild winters, little snow and abundant sunshine.
 Within Provence there are micro-climates and local variations, ranging from the Alpine climate inland from Nice to the continental climate in the northern Vaucluse.

-Lovers of Provence walking tours recognise that the winds of Provence are an important feature of the climate; particularly the Mistral, a cold, dry wind which, especially in the winter, blows down the Rhone Valley and can reach over one hundred kilometres an hour.
+Lovers of walking in Provence recognise that the winds of Provence are an important feature of the climate; particularly the Mistral, a cold, dry wind which, especially in the winter, blows down the Rhone Valley and can reach over one hundred kilometres an hour.
 However, don’t complain about it – no wind, more rain!

-Nevertheless, Provence loses out to Languedoc in the ‘all-year-round hiking stakes,’ so those looking to hike late Autumn and throughout the winter months should consider first and foremost the Garrigues and Gard Provence.
+Nevertheless, walking in Provence loses out to walking in Languedoc in the ‘all-year-round hiking stakes,’ so those looking to hike late Autumn and throughout the winter months should consider first and foremost the Garrigues and Gard Provence.

 © The Enlightened Traveller 2020